YXGuan/disinfection_robot/README.md

 ### Goal
 -  allow the robot to disinfect by 1. remote control through wifi/ bluetooth 2. autonomous

-### Go to Issues and see how you can what problems you could solve
+### Go to Issues and see what are some problems you could solve
 ### [link for a 1 min video](https://youtu.be/DklAGDz4AtY)
 ### Dend me an e-mail if you have any question / critiques / good ideas --> guany27@mcmaster.ca